brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 1. The admitedly-redundant apex RRTYPE <TBD> has RDATA of SERVER_NAME, e.g. "linenoise000.zz".
 1. The server function has name "server-function", RRTYPE "TXT", and value of either "resolver" or "forwarder".
 1. The server's address(es) are apex A and/or AAAA record(s).
-1. The server's suported transport protocols (e.g. DoT, DoH, TCP/53, UDP/53, possibly including non-standard port numbers)
+1. The server's suported transport protocols (e.g. DoT, DoH, TCP/53, UDP/53, possibly including non-standard port numbers), at the name "protocols", RRTYPE "TXT", one RR per protocol, enumerated list of values TBD.
+(Or, SRV or some similar type of RRTYPE?)
 1. The trust anchor is an apex DNSKEY or DNSKEYs (plural if both KSK and ZSK are used).
 1. A well-known DNAME record of name "q" with RDATA of "." is required.
 1. If the server function is "forwarder", additional records with name "upstream", of type <TBD>, and values of the names obtained in the Client Initialization phase are added to the zone.